Who can use this feature?

 What’s remediation?

-Remediation is the process of fixing accessibility issues in your website or app.
+Remediation is the process of fixing accessibility issues in your digital asset.

 What are projects and tasks?

-The platform uses projects and tasks to support your remediation.
-Projects and tasks help you organize your test results and make findings actionable.
+Projects and tasks support remediation.
+Use them to organize your test results (findings) and make these findings actionable.

-Projects are buckets that hold tasks and track overall progress.
-They keep your remediation organized in whichever way you choose and give you a high-level overview of where you're at.
+- Projects are buckets that hold tasks and track overall progress.
+They give you a high-level overview of where you're at in your accessibility journey.

-Tasks are findings converted into actionable items.
-They make findings tangible and provide space to define the fix, delegate, and track progress.
+- Tasks are findings converted into actionable items.
+Use them to fix the findings, and track their remediation progress.

 How to use projects and tasks